 Our changing world challenges artists to become flexible practitioners and participants who can think, research, organize, and produce work that transforms people, places and our times.
 The power of art lies in artists connecting themselves in reciprocal relationships with their publics, in order to create a more humane life relevant to their time and place.
-The Art program provides a balance of Studio, Art History, Museum Studies and theory courses organized around a combination of core concept and skill courses, visiting artist experiences, exposure to contemporary art through the Blackbridge Gallery, and independent international learning opportunities, culminating in a senior Capstone experience.
-Our program offers small classes and a low faculty to student ratio, and you will be encouraged to explore media from the tradition of paints to the precision of pixels.
+The Art program provides a balance of Studio, Art History, Museum Studies and theory courses organized around a combination of core concept and skill courses, visiting artist experiences, exposure to contemporary art through the Leland Gallery at Ennis Hall, the Museum of Fine Arts at Underwood House, and independent international learning opportunities, culminating in a senior Capstone experience.
+Our program offers small classes and a low faculty to student ratio, and students will be encouraged to explore media from the tradition of paints to the precision of pixels.
 The program integrates practice and theory through its interdisciplinary approach to critiques, with the goal of facilitating the acquisition of the following skill sets:

 - COMPREHENSION SKILLS including ability to: investigate and understand visual arts from diverse formal, theoretical, historical, social, multicultural, and/or international perspectives.